tabasy/izy/README.md

 # izy
-Python functions and classes that make python even *easier* than it is!
+Python functions and classes that make it even *easier*!
 You will wonder why these are not already built-in in python! :)

 The sooner you `pip install izy`, the less time you waste!
 Just 3 keystrokes to install and import :)